-Southwest Healthcare System: UHS has advised us that, during the third quarter of 2009, Southwest Healthcare System ("SWHCS"), a wholly-owned subsidiary of UHS which operates Rancho Springs Medical Center (the real property of which is not owned by us) and Inland Valley Regional Medical Center ("Inland Valley," the real property of which is owned by us) in Riverside County, California, entered into an agreement with the Center for Medicare and Medicaid Services ("CMS").
-The agreement required SWHCS to engage an independent quality monitor to assist SWHCS in meeting all CMS's conditions of participation.
-Further, the agreement provided that during the last 60 days of the agreement CMS would conduct a full Medicare certification survey.
+Southwest Healthcare System: During the third quarter of 2009, UHS advised us that, Southwest Healthcare System ("SWHCS"), a wholly-owned subsidiary of UHS which operates Rancho Springs Medical Center (the real property of which is not owned by the Trust) and Inland Valley Regional Medical Center ("Inland Valley", the real property of which is owned by the Trust) located in Riverside County, California, entered into an agreement with the Center for Medicare and Medicaid Services ("CMS").
+The agreement required SWHCS to engage an independent quality monitor to assist SWHCS in meeting all CMS' conditions of participation.
+Further, the agreement provided that, during the last 60 days of the agreement, CMS would conduct a full Medicare certification survey.
 That survey took place the week of January 11, 2010.